supermemo-wiki/SuperMemo.Wiki/home.md

 [The](https://supermemo.guru/wiki/Spaced_repetition) [methods](https://supermemo.guru/wiki/Incremental_reading) it [pioneered](https://supermemo.guru/wiki/History_of_spaced_repetition) not only enable you to remember the things you **learn forever**, but also to gain knowledge at an **unprecedented rate**.

 [![SuperMemo 18](/screenshots/screenshot-sm18-001.png)](/screenshots/screenshot-sm18-001.png)

+# About this wiki

+This is a community initiative at writing a **user-friendly documentation** for *SuperMemo* and *learning* in general.

+[Supermemopedia](https://supermemopedia.com/) is another great source of information.
+The presentation and volume of information available there can be daunting for new users.
+This initiative attempts to offer an alternative.

+Anyone

 # Getting Started